 In the 1890’s Dr. Joshua Miller had treated Nampeyo for trachoma; sometime between 1917 and 1920 Nampeyo became functionally blind from the disease (Kramer, 1996:123-124).
 Although too blind to paint, Nampeyo continued to form pottery for the next 20 years, until shortly before her death in 1942.

 The pots that Nampeyo formed after she was too blind to paint were painted by a female relative.
 Sometime between about 1920 and 1930 the name “Nampeyo” began to appear on the bottoms of these jointly-made vessels.
 When is uncertain.
 Post World War I prosperity brought increasing numbers of tourists to the Hopi mesas during the 1920’s, many of them wanting a Nampeyo pot.
 Stanislawski et al. believe that “Hopi and Hopi-Tewa potters did not commonly sign names or apply identification marks prior to the 1920’s…(1976:49).”
 The earliest documented example of a signed “Nampeyo” pot from this era is part of a collection of 86 pots purchased at First Mesa in 1927 by by Professor and Mrs. Carey Melville of Worcester, Massachusetts.
 Among these pots was a small red-slip canteen signed “Nampaya” (Walker and Wyckoff, 1983:114).
+The early date of this pot and its unusual spelling of its maker’s name has a significance that will be discussed below.

 The stock market crash in October, 1929 and subsequent depression severely curtailed tourist travel to Hopi and there was a prolonged drought.
 The result was great economic suffering on the reservation (Davis,2007).
 Seven months later, after 50 years of marriage, Nampeyo’s husband Lesso died (Kramer, 1996:132).
 This must have been a very difficult time for Nampeyo, blind, alone and with a reduced demand for her pots.